 Creative Commons (CC) is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.

-We use CC BY licensing on all PeerJ articles (see each article for the exact CC-BY version used).
+We use CC BY, CC BY-NC, CC0 licensing on all PeerJ articles (see each article for the exact license version used).
 This means authors retain their copyright, while at the same time others can freely copy & reuse the articles without needing to ask further permission.
 If a publisher asks you to sign over your copyright then it becomes difficult, expensive, or impossible for others to access your research.

 Directory of Open Access Journals (DOAJ) is a membership organization with more than 10,000 open access journals.
 Members are expected to adhere to the Principles of Transparency and Best Practice in Scholarly Publishing.

-In 2015 PeerJ was awarded the DOAJ seal of approval, which has been given to fewer than 300 journals to date.
+In 2015 PeerJ was awarded the DOAJ seal of approval, which has been given to fewer than 500 journals to date.
+PeerJ CS was awarded the seal in 2016.

 Portico is among the largest community-supported digital archives in the world.
 Working with libraries and publishers, they preserve e-journals to ensure researchers and students will have access to it in the future.